creativecommons/faq/faq-en.md

-If you're looking for legal advice about using CC licenses and other tools, we recommend contacting the [Creative Commons affiliate in your jurisdiction](CC Affiliate Network "wikilink").
+If you're looking for legal advice about using CC licenses and other tools, we recommend contacting the [Creative Commons affiliate in your jurisdiction](https://wiki.creativecommons.org/wiki/CC_Affiliate_Network "wikilink").
 CC affiliates are highly connected to the communities of copyright lawyers in their countries.
-We also offer a [list of lawyers and organizations](CC_Friendly_Lawyers "wikilink") who have identified themselves as willing to provide information to others about CC licensing issues.
+We also offer a [list of lawyers and organizations](https://wiki.creativecommons.org/wiki/CC_Friendly_Lawyers "wikilink") who have identified themselves as willing to provide information to others about CC licensing issues.
 However, please note that CC does not provide referral services, and does not endorse or recommend any person on that list.